CalMatters/mailchimp-bots/README.md

 ## Local Development
 Although you can plug and play with these bots, you can also adjust them.
 The `local_development` folder contains copies of the Daily and Weekly bot that can be run directly from the terminal or command line on your computer, allowing you the freedom to make changes and immediately test them.
 We recommend creating a separate Slack workspace or test channel where   you can send as many tests as you need to customize the bot to your use case.

-`local_development` also contains a sample bot, `interest_id_filter.py`, that filters the campaigns using interest ids instead of folders ids.
+The `local_development` folder also contains a sample bot, `interest_id_filter.py`, that filters the campaigns using interest ids instead of folders ids.

 ### Running a Local Bot
 Set the following environmental variables in the command line (e.g. `$ENV:MAILCHIMP_KEY='abc...123`).